How We Fund

-How does bi3 define “transformational?”
+How does bi3 define “transformational systems change?”

 We are willing to take informed risks and invest in transformational ideas that can be scaled. bi3 funds primarily in the planning and piloting stages, and may consider opportunities to scale successful pilots.
 We have a strong commitment to collaborative efforts and partnerships.

 bi3 has typically awarded two or more large-scale grants each year, in addition to smaller grants.
 The exact number varies from year to year.

 What organizations are eligible to apply for bi3 grants?

 bi3 awards grants to 501(c)(3) not-for-profit organizations, located in the Greater Cincinnati area, which includes Hamilton, Butler, Clermont, Highland and Warren Counties in Ohio; Campbell, Boone and Kenton Counties in Kentucky; and Dearborn County in Indiana.

 How will bi3 define success?

 Success relates to sustainable systems and/or cultural change that lead to reduced health disparities and improved health.